SergiOn/scala/throttling-service/README.md

 4. (+) RPS should be counted per user, as the same user might use different tokens for authorization
 5. (-) SLA should be counted by intervals of 1/10 second (i.e. if RPS limit is reached, after 1/10 second ThrottlingService should allow 10% more requests)
-6. (-) SLA information is changed quite rarely and SlaService is quite costly to call (~250ms per request), so consider caching SLA requests.
+6. (+) SLA information is changed quite rarely and SlaService is quite costly to call (~250ms per request), so consider caching SLA requests.
 Also, you should not query the service, if the same token request is already in progress.
-7. (-) Consider that REST service average response time is bellow 5ms, ThrottlingService shouldn’t impact REST service SLA.
+7. (+) Consider that REST service average response time is bellow 5ms, ThrottlingService shouldn’t impact REST service SLA.

 ## Acceptance Criteria

 1. (+) Implement ThrottlingService
 2. (-) Cover the code with the tests that prove the validity of the code
-3. (-) Implement the load test that proves that for N users, K rsp during T seconds around T*N*K requests were successful.
+3. (+) Implement the load test that proves that for N users, K rsp during T seconds around T\*N\*K requests were successful.
 Measure the overhead of using ThrottlingService service, compared with same rest endpoint without ThrottlingService